Grapefruit compote with and without sugar, traditional recipe in a pot and also with the Bimby.

 Grapefruit compote

-Place the jars and lids in a large pot, covering them completely with water.
-Bring to a boil over medium heat and let boil for 30 minutes.
+arrange the jars and lids in a large pot, completely covering them with water.
+Bring to a boil over medium heat and boil for 30 minutes.

-Place the jars and lids in a large pot, covering them completely with water.
-Bring to a boil over medium heat and let boil for 30 minutes.
+arrange the jars and lids in a large pot, completely covering them with water.
+Bring to a boil over medium heat and boil for 30 minutes.

-At the end, turn off the heat and leave them warm by covering the pot with a lid.
-Remove the jars and lids carefully using tongs and dry them completely with a clean cotton cloth.
+At the end, turn off the heat and leave them warm, closing the pot with the lid.
+Carefully remove the jars and lids with tongs and completely dry them with a clean cotton towel.

-If the vacuum did not form, the compote should be stored in the refrigerator and consumed within a maximum of 7 days.
+If the vacuum has not formed, the compote must be stored in the refrigerator and consumed within a maximum of 7 days.

 Storage